mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 sensor network.
 A mechanism to provide discovery of the proxy node to the rest of the piconet is also typically necessary.

-Today, the above requirements can be met by composing end-to-end DTLS sessions with client-chosen connection IDs from the sensors to the cloud together with a multiplexed secure tunnel (e.g., using HTTP/2 Websockets {{?RFC8441}}, or a proprietary shim) from the gateway to the cloud.
-In the future, a more homogeneous solution could be provided by QUIC for both the end-to-end and tunnelling services, thus simplifying code dependencies on the gateway nodes.
+Today, the above requirements can be met by composing end-to-end DTLS
+{{?I-D.ietf-tls-dtls-connection-id}} sessions with client-chosen connection IDs from the sensors to the cloud together with a multiplexed secure tunnel (e.g., using HTTP/2 Websockets {{?RFC8441}}, or a proprietary shim) from the gateway to the cloud.
+In the future, a more homogeneous solution could be provided by QUIC {{?I-D.ietf-quic-transport}} for both the end-to-end and tunnelling services, thus simplifying code dependencies on the gateway nodes.

 # Requirements